How to discern truth from noise - People Development Magazine

 3. Value your own opinion over that of others

 Don’t trust blindly.
 The most evil people on this earth are also the most charismatic.
-Hitler would never have risen to his heights if he wasn’t charismatic.
+Hitler would never have risen to his heights if he hadn’t been charismatic.
 You need to master the art of manipulation to control the masses.

 The person behind the corruption in our building complex was charismatic and nice.
 Everybody liked him.
-He never got angry, he always smiled and kept calm when everyone else was upset.
+He never got angry; he always remained calm and smiled when everyone else was upset.
 He took time to have a personal conversation with the influential people in the complex and would explain things in depth.
 Finally, he was a master at controlling his emotions and talking around an issue.
-I was fooled into thinking he genuinely cared while all he cared about was hiding the corruption and finding ways to make more money.
+I was fooled into thinking he genuinely cared when, in reality, all he cared about was hiding the corruption and finding ways to make more money.

-Truth is concise.
-Noise is buffered with words, explanations and justifications and trying to be nice.
-If someone tries to convince you to trust them with a lot of words or tries to keep people from not speaking to each other, look a little deeper.
-It was only after I valued my truth over what he wanted me to believe was true and the owners started speaking to each other that the truth finally surfaced.
+The truth is concise.
+Noise is buffered with words, explanations, and justifications, and attempts to be nice.
+If someone tries to convince you to trust them with a lot of words or tries to keep people from speaking to each other, look a little deeper.
+It was only after I valued my truth over what he wanted me to believe was true, and the owners started speaking to each other, that the truth finally surfaced.

 The more objective opinions on a topic, the more complete the picture.